Skip to main content

 Inuit – Impressions of the Canadian Far North

-Inuit Graphic Art at the Art & History Museum
+Inuit graphic art at the Museum

 Featuring nearly 250 works - sculpture and graphic artworks - the exhibition offers a sensitive immersion into the Inuit world, exploring traditions, Arctic fauna, shamanism, and contemporary concerns such as climate change.